 What is Pici Pasta

 Pici are a traditional pasta from Tuscany, where I was born and raised.
 They are thick like Udon noodles but made with semolina, flour and water just like other pasta shapes.
 If you double the recipe, making it for 4 people, I suggest adding 1 egg yolk to the pasta dough, to make it stretchier.

-Pici Cacio e Pepe is very common is Tuscany and it’s one of my favorite dish.
-Pici are so thick and rustic and coated with the delicious creamy cheese are just heavenly.
-Another great traditional Tuscan recipe with Pici pasta is Pici all’Aglione, a spicy garlic tomato sauce.
+Pici Cacio e Pepe is very common in Tuscany and it's one of my favorite dishes.
+Pici pasta are so thick and rustic and coated with the delicious creamy cheese are just heavenly.
+Another great traditional Tuscan recipe with Pici pasta is Pici all'Aglione, a spicy garlic tomato sauce.

 The traditional Roman recipe, however, is with Tonnarelli pasta.
 Tonnarelli have a thickness halfway between Pici and Spaghetti.
 Although, the most common practice around Italy is to make Cacio e Pepe simply with Spaghetti pasta, but the thicker the better!

 Check out also this extensive guide with step-by-step videos on how to make 10 different shapes of fresh pasta without a pasta machine.

 This dish is apparently very easy to make.
 The only ingredients are cheese, black pepper, and pasta, what can go wrong?
 Actually many things can go wrong.